 Listen here or on your favourite app

-In the fifth of our Spring Forward, hybrid webinar + in-person series, we continue to examine how Engineers go beyond the theory and go back to first principles to meet, head-on, the current challenges of climate and sustainability.
+In the fifth of the Spring Forward event series, we continue to examine how Engineers go beyond the theory and go back to first principles to meet, head-on, the current challenges of climate and sustainability.

 As we rebuild after the recent re-set, forced by the coronavirus, building back better is a mantra that requires us to consider the likely sources of sustainable energy ahead.

 Today, in the wreckage of the coronavirus fallout we have a licence to be bullish to kick-start activities to take us to NetZero and meet some very ambitious targets being set by the world’s governments.